mr-minty/CIT_480_IMS_Project/README.md

 - Node.js: https://nodejs.org/en/download/
 - MariaDB/MySQL: https://mariadb.org/download/?t=mariadb&p=mariadb&r=12.0.2&os=windows&cpu=x86_64&pkg=msi&mirror=xtom_fre

+## Set Up MySQL Database
+1. Install MariaDB/MySQL server (You will create the password for the default "root" account here)
+2. Download 'IMS_Database_Schema.sql"
+3. Run the command `mysql -u root -p < [PATH_TO_"IMS_Database_Schema.sql"]`
+4. Enter your password
+5. This should have created the empty database 'ims_test'
+6. You can interact with 'ims_test' by running `mysql -u root -p ims_test`

 ## Clone this repo to a local folder on your device
 1. Install git, make sure it works by running `git -v`
 2. Navigate to the directory you want to clone the repo inside